CS212-S16/homework/SongStatistics/README.md

 - You will need to declare several data members, for example to store the path, the recursive flag, and the variables used to store and calculate the statistics.
 - My solution uses four additional private methods.
 Your soluion may use more or fewer, however your final grade will depend on how well you decompose the problem into methods.
-- Do not be afraid to create your own test cases!
-It is highly recommended that you create your own Driver or Test class that uses a main method to test your code before you start using the JUnit test cases.
 - If you do not follow all [style guidelines](https://github.com/CS212-S16/lectures/blob/master/notes/style.md) you will receive a deduction.